aws/aws-eks-best-practices/content/reliability/docs/application.md

 ## Observability

 Observability is an umbrella term that includes monitoring, logging, and tracing.
 Microservices based applications are distributed by nature.
-Unlike monolithic applications where monitoring a single system is sufficient, in a distributed application architecture, you need to monitor each component’s performance.
+Unlike monolithic applications where monitoring a single system is sufficient, in a distributed application architecture, you need to monitor each component's performance.
 You can use cluster-level monitoring, logging, and distributed tracing systems to identify issues in your cluster before they disrupt your customers.

 Kubernetes built-in tools for troubleshooting and monitoring are limited.
-The metrics-server collects resource metrics and stores them in memory but doesn’t persist them.
+The metrics-server collects resource metrics and stores them in memory but doesn't persist them.
 You can view the logs of a Pod using kubectl, but Kubernetes doesn't automatically retain logs.
 And the implementation of distributed tracing is done either at the application code level or using services meshes.

 Kubernetes' extensibility shines here.
 Kubernetes allows you to bring your preferred centralized monitoring, logging, and tracing solution.